NOMINATIONS NOW OPEN FOR GANS DAVE KEEFE AWARD OF DISTINCTION

-GANS is pleased to announce that nominations for the GANS Dave Keefe Award of Distinction is now open.
+GANS is pleased to announce that nominations for the GANS Dave Keefe Award of Distinction are now open.

 This award is presented by the Geomatics Association of Nova Scotia to an individual or an organization having made an extraordinary contribution to the geomatics sector in Nova Scotia.